FREE & EASY

 - As a way to teach young people the value of local journalism, buy them digital subscriptions as gifts.

-- Make a donation to one or more Canadian organizations working hard to promote public-service journalism, including: Journalists for Human Rights; FRIENDS; The Canadian Journalism Foundation; J-Source or international advocacy groups such as the Committee to Protect Journalists or Reporters Without Borders (RSF).
-Note: ink-stainedwretches.org does not solicit nor accept financial donations.
-If you would like to donate a few hours of your time or skills to our projects, please contact us at ink.stained.campaign@gmail.com
+- Make a donation to one or more Canadian organizations working hard to promote public-service journalism, including: Journalists for Human Rights; Friends of Canadian Media; The Canadian Journalism Foundation; J-Source; the Canada Press Freedom Project, World Press Freedom Canada or international advocacy groups such as the Committee to Protect Journalists or Reporters Without Borders (RSF).

 The Shattered Mirror: 5 Years On, Public Policy Forum (2022)